 During the COVID19 pandemic, working from home has become a necessary life change for many employees.
 This new working setup comes with its own unique set of challenges.
-For instance, you’ll have to deal with several distractions such as your home chores,and for many the people you live with.
-If you’re having trouble managing your time while working at home, read on for some tips that can help you learn basic time management skills:
+For instance, you’ll have to deal with several distractions such as your home chores, and for many the people you live with.
+If you’re having trouble improving your productivity while working from home, read on for some tips that can help you learn basic time management skills:

 Set Work Boundaries